DCFUKSURMOM/linux-droidbox/Documentation/power/runtime_pm.rst

   `int pm_runtime_resume(struct device *dev);`
-    - execute the subsystem-level resume callback for the device; returns 0 on success, 1 if the device's runtime PM status was already 'active' or error code on failure, where -EAGAIN means it may be safe to attempt to resume the device again in future, but 'power.runtime_error' should be checked additionally, and -EACCES means that 'power.disable_depth' is different from 0
+    - execute the subsystem-level resume callback for the device; returns 0 on success, 1 if the device's runtime PM status is already 'active' (also if 'power.disable_depth' is nonzero, but the status was 'active' when it was changing from 0 to 1) or error code on failure, where -EAGAIN means it may be safe to attempt to resume the device again in future, but 'power.runtime_error' should be checked additionally, and -EACCES means that the callback could not be run, because 'power.disable_depth' was different from 0

   `int pm_runtime_resume_and_get(struct device *dev);`
-    - run pm_runtime_resume(dev) and if successful, increment the device's usage counter; return the result of pm_runtime_resume
+    - run pm_runtime_resume(dev) and if successful, increment the device's usage counter; returns 0 on success (whether or not the device's runtime PM status was already 'active') or the error code from pm_runtime_resume() on failure.

   `int pm_request_idle(struct device *dev);`
     - submit a request to execute the subsystem-level idle callback for the